-68. In extreme circumstances and in cases of great urgency, the Vice-Chancellor has the authority to suspend a student with immediate effect.
-Such measures are not intended as a penalty but as a mechanism to protect the University community.

-- 69. The Vice-Chancellor's Emergency Powers may be exercised to suspend students: - (a) who are considered a danger to themselves or others, and are in serious breach of health, safety and environmental protection; - (b) against whom a criminal charge is pending or who are the subject of police investigation. - 70.
-The Vice-Chancellor may delegate his/her emergency powers to a Dean within the University. - 71.
+- 69. In extreme circumstances and in cases of great urgency, the Vice-Chancellor has the authority to suspend a student with immediate effect.
+Such measures are not intended as a penalty but as a mechanism to protect the University community. - 69.
+The Vice-Chancellor's Emergency Powers may be exercised to suspend students: - (a) who are considered a danger to themselves or others, and are in serious breach of health, safety and environmental protection; - (b) against whom a criminal charge is pending or who are the subject of police investigation. - 70.
+The Vice-Chancellor may delegate their emergency powers to a Dean within the University. - 71.
 Under the Vice-Chancellor's Emergency Powers, a student may be barred completely or partially from University premises and activities.
-Upon the recommendation of the Dean or Programme Director and at the discretion of the Vice-Chancellor, a suspended student may be allowed to attend examinations scheduled as part of the programme, while the case is under investigation. - 72.
+Upon the recommendation of the Dean or Director of Programmes or Function, and at the discretion of the Vice-Chancellor, a suspended student may be allowed to attend examinations scheduled as part of the programme, while the case is under investigation. - 72.
 Where a student has been suspended under the Vice-Chancellor's Emergency Powers, the reasons for the decision will be recorded in writing and made available to the student within 48 hours from the date of suspension. - 73.
-A student suspended under these provisions will be given the opportunity to make representations in person or in writing to the Vice-Chancellor or his/her nominee within 5 working days from the suspension date. - 74.
-The Vice-Chancellor or his or her nominee will act on the student's grievance in a timely manner.
+A student suspended under these provisions will be given the opportunity to make representations in person or in writing to the Vice-Chancellor or their nominee within 5 working days from the suspension date. - 74.
+The Vice-Chancellor or their nominee will act on the student's grievance in a timely manner.
 Decisions to suspend students under the Vice-Chancellor's Emergency Powers will be reviewed by the Vice-Chancellor and two other members of the Academic Council (one internal member and one external member) every 28 days in the light of any developments and of any representations made by the students or anyone else on their behalf. - 75.
-Where a student is expelled from the University he or she will not be entitled to any refund of fees already paid; or be admitted to any other BPP University course.
-In addition, he or she will remain liable to pay any fees which are still outstanding. - 76.
+Where a student is expelled from the University they will not be entitled to be admitted to any other BPP University course.
+Students should refer to the University's terms and conditions; however, they will not be entitled to any refund of fees already paid and will remain liable to pay any fees which are still outstanding. - 76.
 A student who has exhausted the University's internal appeals procedures may refer the matter to the Office of the Independent Adjudicator (OIA).
 The OIA is an independent body established by Government and funded by the university sector to run an independent student complaints scheme for universities in England and Wales. - 78.
-The student must refer their complaint to the OIA within 12 months of BPP University issuing a Completion of Procedures Letter. - 79.
-For more information about the OIA and the procedure for submitting a complaint, students can visit the OIA website at www.oiahe.org.uk.
+The student must refer their complaint to the OIA within 12 months of BPP University issuing a Completion of Procedures Letter.

+79. For more information about the OIA a and the procedure for submitting а complaint, students can visit the OIA website at www.oiahe.org.uk. ık.